Transform Your Clothes with Hand Embroidery – Beginner’s Guide

 Transferring The Design

 If you plan on freehand drawing a design onto your clothes, a water soluble marker will do.
-However, if you prefer to trace embroidery designs, it can be really hard to do on clothing.

-This is why I highly recommend using Stick N Washaway Stabilizer.
+It can be near impossible to trace through clothing.
+If there is a pattern you’d like to transfer, I highly recommend using Stick N Washaway Stabilizer.
 The sheets come in a standard printer paper size, so you can easily print off your pattern and stick it directly onto the fabric!
-Simply download the pattern you’d like to use, place the stabilizer face-down in the printer, and print it.
-And if you’ve never used stick and stitch before, check out my tips for using it before you get started.

 Another budget friendly option is to use tracing paper.
-Secure it on top of the clothing with a basting stitch and tear away when you’re finished.

 - Print the pattern onto the stabilizer sheet.
 Cut out the design, leaving about 1/2″ around it.
 Peel off the backing of the stabilizer and place it on the area you want to embroider.